-We make mistakes as anglers, and oftentimes it’s those mistakes that make us better.
-We try certain tactics, tie on certain baits, fish certain spots, and sometimes no matter what you do things don’t seem to go your way.
+We make mistakes as anglers, and oftentimes it’s those mistakes that make us sometimes no matter what you do, things don’t seem to go your way.
 Don’t get discouraged.
-Bass fishing can be a game of “walking the tightrope,” where sometimes you have no choice but to focus to stay on path.
-Understanding that there are situations where you need to buckle down and take things slow in order to achieve a result can be the difference between falling off the rope and making it to your goal.
+Bass fishing can be a game of “walking the tightrope,” where Understanding that there are situations where you need to buckle down and take things slow, in order to achieve a result, can be the difference between falling off the rope and making it to your goal.
 So slow down, take a deep breath, and focus on the little things produce that big outcome.

 Bass can challenge just about anyone on any given day.
 Pulling out the kitchen sink might not always be the best approach.
-Taking a step back, analyzing the situation, and then focusing on some of the slower, smaller aspects of fishing can ensure a safe route to the desired end result.
-Walking a tightrope is not a thing of speed or power, but rather an act of focus and determination, and sometimes it’s those moments of concentration, poise and positioning that turn a day on the water into something great!
+Take a step back, analyze the situation, and then focus on some of the slower, smaller aspects of fishing, which can ensure a safe route to the desired end result.
+Walking a tightrope is not a thing of speed or power, but rather an act of focus and determination, and sometimes it’s those moments of concentration, poise and positioning, that turn a day on the water into something great!